-\textbf{Counting subgraph of radius one} We begin by explaining the procedure for counting the number of subgraphs having a dominating vertex (radius one).
+We begin by explaining the procedure for counting the number of subgraphs having a dominating vertex (radius one).
 For this purpose, we fix a dominating vertex $u$.
 If a subgraph exists, then the dominating vertex must be mapped to some vertex.
-We iteratively map the dominating vertex to each vertex in the host graph and count the number of patterns in the neighborhood of the dominating vertex.
+We iteratively map the dominating vertex to each vertex in the host graph and count the number of patterns in the neighbourhood of the dominating vertex.

-Here we present an algorithm for counting patterns of radius one \Cref{alg:count_radius 1}.
+Here, we present an algorithm for counting patterns of radius one \ref{alg:count_radius 1}.
 Note that running $k-$WL on the entire graph takes $O(k^2\cdot n^{k+1} \log n)$ time and $O(n^k)$ space, whereas when we run locally, it requires less time and space.
-Suppose we run only on the neighborhood of each vertex.
-Then, it requires $\sum_{v\in V(G)} (deg(v))^{k+1}\log(deg(v))$ and space $O(max_i(deg(v_i))^{k}+n).$ More specifically, suppose the given graph is $r$-regular.
+Suppose we run only on the neighbourhood of each vertex.
+Then, it requires $\sum_{v\in V(G)} (deg(v))^{k+1}\log(deg(v))$ and space $O(max_i(deg(v_i))^{k}+n).$ More specifically, suppose the given graph is $r-$regular.
 Then it requires $O(r^{k+1}\log(r) n)$ time and $O(r^k +n)$ space.
 Therefore, if the graph is sparse, then we can implement Local $k-$WL for a larger value of $k$.
 We can see that running $k-$WL locally is not dependent on the size of the graph exponentially.
 However, it is not feasible to run $k-$WL on the entire graph for a larger value of $k.$

-\textbf{Counting subgraphs of radius r}
+\subsubsection{Counting subgraphs of radius r}

-Here, in \Cref{alg:count}, we describe how to count the number of subgraphs of radius $r.$ We iterate over all the vertices and take the $r$-hop neighborhood around that vertex, say $v,$ and choose a suitable $k$ according to the structure of the pattern that can guarantee the count of subgraphs in the local substructure.
+Here, in \ref{alg:count}, we describe how to count the number of subgraphs of radius $r.$ We iterate over all the vertices and take the $r-$hop neighbourhood around that vertex, say $v,$ and choose a suitable $k$ according to the structure of the pattern that can guarantee the count of subgraphs in the local substructure.